LimmaTech Biologics

 Grant in 2021

-Lumen Bioscience, Inc. is a biotechnology company based in Seattle, Washington, that focuses on developing therapeutic biologics for oral delivery.
-Founded in 2017, the company utilizes Spirulina, a blue-green algae, as a platform for the industrial-scale production of high-value molecules.
-Lumen Bioscience aims to create biologic drugs more efficiently than traditional methods, offering potential advancements in speed, scalability, and cost-effectiveness.
-The company serves various industries, including food, cosmetics, and healthcare, and is engaged in areas such as synthetic biology, protein design, immunology, bioreactor engineering, and cell physiology.
-By addressing prevalent diseases that currently lack effective treatments, Lumen Bioscience seeks to provide clinicians with innovative therapeutic options.
+Lumen Bioscience, Inc. is a biotechnology company focused on developing therapeutic biologics for oral delivery.
+Established in 2017 and based in Seattle, Washington, the company utilizes Spirulina, a blue-green algae, as an industrial-scale production platform for manufacturing high-value molecules.
+Lumen Bioscience aims to transform the biologics industry by developing biologic drugs more rapidly and cost-effectively than traditional methods.
+The company offers expertise in synthetic biology, protein design, immunology, bioreactor engineering, and cell physiology, catering to the food, cosmetics, and healthcare sectors.
+By addressing prevalent diseases that currently lack effective treatments, Lumen Bioscience strives to provide clinicians with innovative therapeutics that were previously inaccessible within the biopharmaceutical landscape.

 Spexis AG is a clinical-stage biopharmaceutical company based in Allschwil, Switzerland, specializing in the discovery and development of macrocycle drugs and antibiotics to address severe or life-threatening diseases.
 Founded in 1996, the company focuses on addressing high unmet medical needs, particularly in the areas of antibiotic resistance and respiratory diseases.
 Spexis's lead product, murepavadin, is currently in Phase III development targeting Pseudomonas aeruginosa, a pathogen identified as a critical priority by the World Health Organization.
 The company's operations are centered on research, development, and the prospective commercialization of innovative therapeutics in the respiratory domain.